-Life insurance does more than cover the basics after you die.
-Find out how a policy can support your retirement, fund end-of-life care, and finance a future for your loved ones.
+Life insurance does more than cover basic expenses after you die.
+Find out how a policy can support retirement, end-of-life care, and a future for your loved ones.

-Your retirement years may seem far away, but it’s best to prepare for them sooner rather than later.
-Most people want their retirement planning to address a few key things: maximizing retirement savings, covering the cost of long-term care or a funeral, and providing for your loved ones when you’re gone.
+Most people want their retirement planning to address a few key things: maximizing retirement savings, covering the cost of long-term care or a funeral, and providing for loved ones when they're gone.

 Life insurance can support all of these goals.
 Read on to learn about plans and riders that can help you prepare for your golden years.

 When people suggest using life insurance as a retirement savings vehicle, they’re generally referring to a permanent life insurance policy with a cash value amount like whole life insurance.
-The cash value of these policies grows as long as the policy is active, and in some cases you may be able to borrow against the policy or cancel the policy and take the cash value with you.
+The cash value of these policies earn interest, and you may be able to borrow against the amount or cancel the policy and take the cash value with you.

-Some cash value insurance also allows you to take a loan against your policy or take the cash value with you if you surrender the policy.
-Taking a loan against your policy might help you pay for unexpected expenses, but note that your policy may place some restrictions on borrowing.
-And if you don’t pay back the loan with interest, the insurer will take what you owe out of the death benefit available to your beneficiary.
+Some cash value insurance also allows you to take a loan against your policy or keep the cash value if you surrender the policy.
+Taking a loan against your policy might help you pay for unexpected expenses, but there may be some restrictions on borrowing.
+And if you don’t pay back the loan with interest, the insurer will take what you owe out of the death benefit.

-If you surrender your life insurance policy, you’ll be able to walk away with the current cash value amount — minus taxes, fees, and administrative costs — as long as you’re out of the policy’s surrender period.
-Of course, taking the cash value in this scenario means canceling your policy, so you should have a plan for having life insurance coverage going forward.
+If you surrender your life insurance policy, you’ll walk away with the current cash value amount — minus taxes, fees, and administrative costs — as long as you’re out of the policy’s surrender period.
+Of course, taking the cash value in this scenario means canceling your policy, so you should have a life insurance plan going forward.

 For most people, a 401k or IRA is a safer option.
 These accounts typically have a higher rate of return, and tying your retirement savings to a significantly more expensive permanent life policy puts you at greater risk of losing out if you let the policy lapse.